GuideNepalInvestingFDMutual FundCITTax

 A 1-year, 5-year, and 10-year projection on रू 1,00,000 across a Nepali fixed deposit, an equity mutual fund, and the Citizen Investment Trust — with tax, lock-in, and risk priced in.

 A reader emailed last week.
-She's 31, recently sold a small piece of land, and has रू 1,00,000 sitting in her savings account that she doesn't need this year.
-The question: "FD, mutual fund, or CIT — which one wins?"
+She's 31, recently sold a small piece of land, and has रू 1,00,000 parked in savings that she doesn't need this year.
+Her question: "FD, mutual fund, or CIT, which one wins?"

-The honest answer is it depends, but the dependence is more interesting than that suggests.
-The same रू 1,00,000 can produce wildly different outcomes across these three vehicles, and the differences are mostly about three things you control: your tax slab, your time horizon, and how much variance you can stomach without panicking out.
+The honest answer is it depends, and the dependence is more interesting than that phrase makes it sound.
+The same रू 1,00,000 can produce wildly different outcomes across these three vehicles, and most of the difference comes down to three things you actually control: your tax slab, your time horizon, and how much variance you can sit with before panicking out.

-This post walks through the projection on रू 1,00,000 over 1, 5, and 10 years across all three, then strips out the tax, the lock-in, and the variance so the comparison is honest.
+What follows is the projection on रू 1,00,000 over 1, 5, and 10 years across all three, then the tax, the lock-in, and the variance peeled back so the comparison stays honest.

 The three vehicles, in one line each

-- Fixed deposit (FD).
-You hand the bank a sum, they pay you a fixed rate for a fixed term.
-Interest above NPR 25,000/year is taxed at 5% TDS at source.
+• Fixed deposit (FD).
+You hand the bank a sum, they pay a fixed rate for a fixed term.
+Interest is taxed at 6% TDS at source, from the first rupee.
 Predictable, liquid-ish, capped on upside.

-- Mutual fund.
-You buy units of a NEPSE-listed equity scheme — managed by firms like Nabil Investment Banking, NMB Capital, Siddhartha Capital, NIBL Ace Capital, NIC Asia Capital, and others.
-The NAV moves with the underlying portfolio (mostly NEPSE stocks).
+• Mutual fund.
+You buy units of a NEPSE-listed equity scheme, managed by firms like Nabil Investment Banking, NMB Capital, Siddhartha Capital, NIBL Ace Capital, NIC Asia Capital, and others.
+The NAV tracks the underlying portfolio (mostly NEPSE stocks).
 Capital gains taxed at 5% long-term / 7.5% short-term, dividends at 5% TDS.

-- Citizen Investment Trust (CIT).
+• Citizen Investment Trust (CIT).
 A government-backed long-term scheme.
-You contribute, the balance earns annually-declared interest (no TDS within the scheme), and your contribution is deductible from taxable income up to the combined PF/SSF/CIT cap.
+You contribute, the balance earns annually-declared interest (no TDS within the scheme), and the contribution is deductible from taxable income up to the combined PF/SSF/CIT cap.

-You'll see all three in the same conversation about "where do I put extra money."
+All three show up in the same "where do I put extra money" conversation.
 They are not the same kind of thing.

 The headline projection

 * The mutual fund 1-year row is the expected value.
-The realised figure could plausibly be anywhere between रू 80,000 and रू 1,25,000.
+The realised figure could plausibly land anywhere between रू 80,000 and रू 1,25,000.
 Plan accordingly.

 That table is the easy part.
-The honest comparison needs three more layers on top.
+An honest comparison needs three more layers on top.

 Layer 1: the CIT tax deduction, which the table hides

-The CIT row above doesn't reflect the most important feature of the vehicle — the upfront deduction.
+The CIT row above leaves out the most important feature of the vehicle, the upfront deduction.

 The catch: this advantage only applies up to the combined deduction cap, which is the lower of one-third of assessable income or रू 5,00,000 (covering PF/SSF and CIT together).
 The live figure can move with each year's budget.
 Earlier post on how to compute your runway under the cap.